openseadragon/flex-render/README.md

   "visible": "1",
   "tiledImages": [0],        // indexes of tiled images to sample from "params": {
-    // TODO: UI components support in the future "use_gamma": 2.0,        //global parameter, apply gamma correction with parameter 2 "use_channel0": "grab",  //global parameter, identity shader expects 4 channels - we reorder rgba -> grab "use_mode": "show",      //global parameter, blend mode context for the layer ("show", "mask", "mask_clip") "use_blend": "add",      //global parameter, blend mode for the layer (add, multiply, screen, overlay, etc.)
+    "use_gamma": 2.0,        //global parameter, apply gamma correction with parameter 2 "use_channel0": "grab",  //global parameter, identity shader expects 4 channels - we reorder rgba -> grab "use_mode": "show",      //global parameter, blend mode context for the layer ("show", "blend", or "clip" only) "use_blend": "add"       //global parameter, blend mode for the layer (mask, add, multiply, screen, overlay, etc.)
 }
 ````
+With ``use_mode=show`` the blending is ignored.
+With `blend`, blending is respected, with `clip` applied only against the previous layer.

 ### UI Components
 When you want to let users to control shader inputs through UI, you need to provide